Jimmy Patronis: 2025 U.S. House campaign

 Upon the re-election of Donald Trump as President of the United States, Congressman Matt Gaetz was nominated to become United States attorney general.
 Gaetz resigned from the U.S. House of Representatives shortly after the announcement, triggering a special election in Florida's 1st congressional district.
 On November 25, 2024, Patronis declared his candidacy for the United States Congress and was endorsed by then-President-elect Donald Trump.

 Patronis defeated Democratic nominee Gay Valimont in the special election.
 During the campaign, Valimont outraised Patronis 3-to-1 in contributions.

 Tenure

 On April 2, 2025, Patronis was sworn into the U.S. House of Representatives by Speaker Mike Johnson.

+Patronis claims residency in the 1st Congressional District of Florida.
+However, his wife and children are registered to vote in the 2nd Congressional District occupied by Incumbent Neal Dunn.

 Personal life

-Patronis and his family have run Captain Anderson's, a historic seafood restaurant in Panama City, for over 50 years.
+Patronis's family has run Captain Anderson's, a landmark seafood restaurant in Panama City, since purchasing it in 1967.
 He is currently a partner in the business.

 Patronis met his wife Katie in 1998 when her uncle, a family friend, introduced them at Captain Anderson's.
 They were married in 2006 and have two children.
 She currently works as a real estate agent in Panama City.

 Patronis is an Eastern Orthodox Christian.
-He is a lifelong member to St. John's Greek Orthodox Church in Panama City, Florida.
+He is a lifelong member of St. John's Greek Orthodox Church in Panama City, Florida.